RedMser/godot-fluent-translation/BUILDING.md

 If any interest for older Godot versions exist, consider tackling these compatibility issues first and then find out how low we can bring the minimum compatible version from this point onwards.

+## Platform Compatibility

+I've only compiled the extension for **Windows** 64-bit so far, tested on Windows 10.
+If you wish to help out with the [CI/CD](https://github.com/RedMser/godot-fluent-translation/issues/17), we can find out which other platforms are supported and provide releases for them as well!

 ## Build Instructions

 * Decide which version of Godot you intend on working with (see above).